-The Islands of Roatán and Útila are magnificent with their white sand beaches and ocean temperatures that are always just right for swimming.
+The Island of Útila is magnificent with white sand beaches and ocean temperatures that are always just right for swimming.

 These locations charm and attract many vacationers, underwater divers, mangrove explorers and wilderness enthusiasts.
 However, the undesirable presence of cockroaches in rented villas, cars, hotels, even in restaurants, is quite troublesome.